kevenv/kevenv.github.io/templates/blog/bmp_format.md

 The pixels data follow the header and are specified from left to right, top to bottom.

 In the case of the ASCII format, triplets are stored as ASCII characters representing the underlying values and each channel is separated by a whitespace.
 There is usually one line per pixel.
-For example, a purple pixel (R,G,B = 255,0,255) will be encoded as:
+For example, a pink pixel (R,G,B = 255,128,255) will be encoded as:
 ```
-255 0 255
+255 128 255
 ```

 For the binary format, each pixel takes only 3 bytes and is encoded as a R,G,B triplet in this exact order.
 A channel is encoded as a 8-bit unsigned value and takes 1 byte.
 It should be obvious that the ASCII format is a lot more wasteful, a single pixel takes 12 bytes!

-Note that the file header is _always_ encoded as ASCII characters even in the binary format.
+Note that the file header is **always** encoded as ASCII characters even in the binary format.

 ## BMP
 The BMP format is not much more complicated than PPM.